 I rate books based on their originality, quality of writing, plot and character development, entertainment value, and lasting impressions.
 Pacing, transitions, and readability can also boost or drop a rating.
+More importantly, emotions elicit stars.
 The way I feel after I finish a book usually plays a big part in how I rate it.
-Emotions elicit stars.
 In other words, a book can get 5 stars whether it breaks my heart, pisses me off, or makes me smile from ear to ear.
 And then somewhere along the way, each book fits into one of these categories:

 I loved this book.
 I could not get the story or characters out of my head after reading it.
-I can’t stop thinking or talking about this book.
 I would highly recommend this book to others.

 I really enjoyed this book.
 It is lacking a star because something was missing or could have been better.